WELCOME TO MY WORLDS!

 What is your current writing project?

-Happily, I’ve just finished writing the final book in The Atlantis Saga, Atlantis Lost.
+Happily, I’ve just finished writing the final book in the Atlantis Saga, Atlantis Lost.
 It’s a great feeling to have completed this tale!
 And like all my books, it’s an environmental fable that raises questions about how we can live sustainably on our beautiful but beleaguered planet – which is, like Atlantis, an island.

 The first book, Atlantis Rising, revealed how the mythic isle of Atlantis was created — what people were central to its birth, what was the real source of danger, and why this magical place had such power and inspiration.
 The book also reveals the seeds of the island’s ultimate destruction.
 And it’s also a love story between a young man, Promi, and a young woman, Atlanta, whose great courage is essential to the birth of this magical world.